PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-08 11:19:33
+Last updated: 2024-04-08 11:20:06
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: That's what they do, don't they?
+They show you the world, and then they tell you you can't have it. - Virginia Wilson